 Verify that your punctuation is correct.
 Look for misplaced commas, missing periods, and proper use of semicolons or colons.

-4. Proofread in Sections
+4. Proofread In Sections

 Divide your CV into sections and proofread each section separately.
 This approach can help you focus on specific aspects of your CV more effectively.